cs1302uga/cs1302-minesweeper-alpha/README.md

 ![Unrelated image of mine."](mine.jpg)

-This repository contains the skeleton code for the Minesweeper Alpha project assigned to the students in the Fall 2021 CSCI 1302 classes at the University of Georgia.
+This repository contains the skeleton code for the Minesweeper Alpha project assigned to the students in the Spring 2022 CSCI 1302 classes at the University of Georgia.

 **Please read the entirety of this file before beginning your project.**